KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 }

 The blend attribute permitted values are:
-  'color'           'color-burn'        'color-dodge'       'darken' 'difference'      'exclusion'         'hard-light'        'hue' 'lighten'         'lighter'           'luminosity'        'multiply' 'normal'          'overlay'           'saturation'        'screen' 'soft-light'
+  'chroma-match'    'color'           'color-burn'      'color-dodge' 'darken'          'difference'      'exclusion'       'hard-light' 'hue'             'hue-match'       'lighten'         'lighter' 'luminosity'      'multiply'        'normal'          'overlay' 'saturation'      'screen'          'soft-light'
 ```

 #### Action: `compose`
-Perform a Porter-Duff compositing operation on two inputs - see [W3C Compositing and Blending recommendations](https://www.w3.org/TR/compositing-1/#porterduffcompositingoperators) for details.
+Perform a Porter-Duff compositing operation on two inputs – see [W3C Compositing and Blending recommendations](https://www.w3.org/TR/compositing-1/#porterduffcompositingoperators) for details.

-Note that the `lineMix` input - which MUST be specified - can be offset using the `offsetX` and `offsetY` attributes.
+Note that the `lineMix` input – which MUST be specified – can be offset using the `offsetX` and `offsetY` attributes.

 Used by factory function method: `compose`.